garg-aayush/building-from-scratch/sft/Notes.md

     - `sft_microbatch_train_step`: Train a single microbatch of data.
 Basically, I followed the same approach and logic as in the [Assignment 5](https://github.com/stanford-cs336/assignment5-alignment/blob/main/cs336_spring2025_assignment5_alignment.pdf) to write the helper functions.

+### Add configurable loss normalization
-- I added configurable loss normalization in `sft_microbatch_train_step` via the `per_token_loss` flag to handle variable-length sequences.
+I added configurable loss normalization in `sft_microbatch_train_step` via the `per_token_loss` flag to handle variable-length sequences.
 This is different from the original assignment where we only had the sum over the sequence dimension normalization.
 Without per-token normalization, longer sequences contribute 3-4× more to gradients than shorter ones, creating high variance in gradient updates (larger seq lens are preferred over shorter ones).
 Based on my initial tests, per-token loss results in much more stable training with acceptable loss values and consistent gradient norms.
 I plan to conduct a few ablation experiments comparing both approaches to show that per-token loss is indeed a better approach for this task.

+### Workarounds for vLLM Model–Based Intermediate Evaluation
+If you follow the steps in [Assignment 5](https://github.com/stanford-cs336/assignment5-alignment/blob/main/cs336_spring2025_assignment5_alignment.pdf) to run intermediate evaluation, you will run into errors related to vLLM initialization and weight loading.
+Here’s what I had to change.

+#### Use the `colocate` Approach for vLLM Initialization
+- The separate-GPU inference setup described in the assignment no longer works with vLLM 0.7.x and above.
+The initialization logic has changed, and the assignment’s code is outdated.
+*-The simpler solution is to use the `colocate` initialization strategy, where you create the vLLM model on the same device as the SFT policy model.
+- Make sure the initialization code runs inside a `main` function so that vLLM’s multiprocessing can launch correctly.
+Also set appropriate values for `gpu_memory_utilization`, `max_model_len`, and `max_num_seqs`.

+#### Fixing the `LLMEngine` Missing `model_executor` Attribute
+*-Loading updated model weights into the vLLM instance caused an `LLMEngine` error:
+  `AttributeError: 'LLMEngine' object has no attribute 'model_executor'`.
+- Two solutions work:
+  - Downgrade vLLM to **0.10.2**, or
+  - If using **vLLM 0.11.0**, set the environment variable `VLLM_ENABLE_V1_MULTIPROCESSING=0` at the start of the script.

+#### Fixing `ValueError: There is no module or parameter named '_orig_mod' in Qwen2ForCausalLM`
+- This happens when using a compiled model in `sft_microbatch_train_step`.
+- The issue comes from the compiled model’s original weights being referenced under the `_orig_mod` attribute.
+Make sure to load the policy weights from `_orig_mod` attribute into the vLLM instance in `load_policy_into_vllm_instance`.

+Please refer to my following chatGPT [conversation](https://chatgpt.com/share/691d6824-4564-8012-a2c9-587c599c45ec) for more details on the workarounds